Complexity

 summary: ClassVar[str] = 'Forbid ``try`` blocks with bodies that are too long.'

-class TooManyPublicAttributesViolation(node, text=None, baseline=None)[source]
+final class TooManyPublicAttributesViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation